OpenScienceLabs/opensciencelabs.github.io/pages/blog/first-time-contributors/index.md

 - **Collaboration:** Forking facilitates collaboration by enabling contributors to work on different aspects of the project simultaneously.
 Once you've made improvements or fixes in your fork, you can propose them to the original project through a pull request.

-### What is a Pull Request and why is it important?
+### What is a Pull Request / Merge Request and why is it important?

 A Pull Request (PR) is a proposed change that a collaborator makes to a code repository managed by a version control system such as Git.
 It's essentially a request for the changes made in one branch of a repository to be incorporated into another branch, usually the main branch.
 Pull Requests are essential in the collaborative workflow of software development, as they allow teams to review, discuss, and approve changes before they are merged into the codebase.
 This facilitates collaboration, improves code quality, and helps maintain a clear history of modifications made to the project.